jrcodeza/spring-openapi/README.md

 ## Current version
 1.2.0

+## Example project
+You can check this repository https://github.com/jrcodeza/spring-openapi-example for an example usage.
+It shows spec to code and also code to spec generation using maven plugins.
+It contains simple REST resources, model (including inheritance), interceptors and examples resolver.

 ## Annotations
 ### @OpenApiExample
 You can define it on class, method, parameter or field.
 There are 2 main use cases: